The importance of Third-Party Risk Management (TPRM)

 At Thoropass, we utilize a hybrid framework developed from the best the National Institute of Standards and Technology (NIST), the International Organization for Standardization (ISO), the American Institute of Certified Public Accountants (AICPA) System and Organization Controls (SOC) Trust Services Criteria (TSC), the Information Commissioner’s Office (ICO)[UK] related to the General Data Protection Regulation (GDPR), and other generally accepted best industry practices (and frameworks) have to offer.

-Third-Party Risk Management (TPRM), or vendor risk management, is part of the vendor due diligence process by which an organization evaluates the risks of utilizing a certain third party (or vendor) as well as a process to determine the effectiveness of the controls the third-party claims to have in place to safeguard any sensitive information shared with the third-party.
+Third-Party Risk Management (TPRM) – sometimes known as a vendor risk management program – , is part of the vendor due diligence process by which an organization evaluates the risks of utilizing a certain third party (or vendor) as well as a process to determine the effectiveness of the controls the third-party claims to have in place to safeguard any sensitive information shared with the third-party.
 TPRM is conducted before engaging with a third party and is ongoing while we have a working relationship with the third party.

 Thoropass is under certain contractual obligations to ensure we are good stewards of our customers’ information.
 Still beyond this, we take the security and privacy of our customers’ information very seriously; this includes thoroughly evaluating the third parties we use and conducting adequate TPRM activities on our third-party vendors.